nazmulidris/developerlife.com/_posts/2016-02-25-ugly-beautiful.md

     frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture"
     allowfullscreen></iframe>

-These are some big truths (for me) that I've uncovered over many years of running painful trial and error.
+The following are some big truths (for me) that I've uncovered over many years of running painful trial and error.
 This may or may not be relevant to anyone else, it totally depends on your context.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->